ondrolexa/epmatools/README.md

 # pip install .
 ```

-## Development installation
+### Development installation

 If you want to contribute to the development of `epmatools`, we recommend
-the following editable installation from this repository:
+the editable installation from this repository:

 ```
 python -m pip install --editable .[tests]